- Develop an understanding of the diversity that exists within Hispanic culture

 Step 10: After the presentations, ask students to write a brief summary of what they learned, including anything that they found interesting or that surprised them.
 Include major takeaways.

-- Was the student able to locate answers to the questions?
+- Were students able to locate answers to the questions?

 - Was student work organized and neat?